robo-txt/stealth-oxide/README.md

 Retries, reloads, and profile lifecycle also remain application concerns.
 `stealth-oxide` never automatically revisits a URL after a blocked response.

-## Examples
+## Runnable examples

-The public examples focus on using the crate as a dependency:
+Each example focuses on one public workflow:

 ```bash
 cargo run --example basic